Mikaela Shiffrin is alert and being evaluated after crashing in final run of World Cup giant slalom

 “It’s just so sad, of course, to see Mikaela crash like that and skiing so well,” Hector said on the broadcast after her victory.
 “It breaks my heart and everybody else here.”

-The crash was a surprise, given that Shiffrin rarely records a “DNF” — did not finish.
+The crash was a surprise, given that Shiffrin rarely records a “DNF,” or did not finish.
 In 275 World Cup starts, she has recorded a DNF only 19 times.
 The last time she did not finish in GS was January 2018.

 Saturday was shaping up to be a banner day for Shiffrin, who skied flawlessly in her first run and held a 0.32-second lead as she chased after her 100th World Cup win in front of a home crowd.
 Shiffrin grew up in both New Hampshire and Colorado and sharpened her skills at nearby Burke Mountain Academy.